MarynaShavlak/dev-interview-hub/src/entities/Comment/ui/AddCommentForm/AddCommentFormRedesigned/README.md

 ## Overview
 The **`AddCommentFormRedesigned`**  component is rendered when the feature flag `isAppRedesigned` is `true`, offering users an enhanced and modern interface for adding comments.
-When this feature flag is not active, the `DeprecatedAddCommentForm` is rendered instead.
+When this feature flag is not active, the `AddCommentFormDeprecated` is rendered instead.
 This component leverages updated UI elements to ensure a seamless, intuitive, and visually appealing user experience.

 ## Type Definition
 ```typescript